The mixture of two or more metals which strengthens the metal, and/or enhances its appearance.

 The precision of the alignment of a diamond’s facets.
 The more symmetrical, the better the return of light.

 The flat surface on the top of a diamond or gemstone.

 A diamond or gemstone is suspended inside the metal setting, where most of the diamond is exposed.

-The ability for a diamond or gemstone to resist breakage (or fracturing) from impact.
+The ability of a diamond or gemstone to resist breakage (or fracturing) from impact.

 Gold that retains its natural yellow color.
 Pure gold is typically combined with copper and silver alloys to enhance its durability.